Research > Technology Reviews > Using a “pulley splint” to support your finger

-Pulley Protection Braces: A Review of the Swiss and American Products
+The Pulley Splint: A Review of the Swiss and American Products

-I’m going to summarize very briefly the most practical information I’ve found regarding a device called a “pulley protection brace.”
+I’m going to summarize very briefly the most practical information I’ve found regarding a device called a “pulley splint.”
 For more in-depth information into this and other injury-related information, I encourage you to visit the injury section of the Beta Angel Research Inventory.
-Note: see the end for some practical prevention advice.
+Note: see the end for some practical prevention advice as well tips for how to make the splints!

 A slightly ridiculous oversimplification to get you caught up